cloudfoundry-attic/apache-brooklyn-service-broker/docs/use.md

 ## Adding New Services

-You can add new services to the Brooklyn catalog in the Brooklyn GUI.
+You can add new services to the Brooklyn catalog in the Brooklyn GUI, or by submitting a `POST` request to the `/create` endpoint of the service broker.
-To make these available in the Cloud Foundry marketplace, you'll need to:
+To make these available in the Cloud Foundry marketplace:

     $ cf update-service-broker <broker-name> <user> <password> <url>